jseutter/files/kernel-hacking/module-hello-world.md

 # Understanding the build process

-I don't understand how this Makefile works:
+I don't understand how this Makefile for my out-of-tree driver works:

 ```
 obj-m += hello-2.o